RafaelBaugis/Kernel-cooperve/README.md

 Credits:
 - Rafael.Baugis for base kernel.
-- Bieltv3/Astinj (bieltv3 dropped source for Astinj?) for his source.
+- Bieltv3/Astinj (bieltv3 dropped source for Astinj?) for GitHub source.
 - and me :)

 Compiling: